 Title to and responsibility for all equipment purchased with Award funds are vested in the Award Recipient, with the exception of awards issued to for profit organizations.

-Should an Award be transferred from one institution to another and the purchase of equipment was authorized in the Award, one of the following provisions will apply:
+Should an Award be transferred from one institution to another, and the purchase of equipment was authorized in the Award, one of the following provisions will apply:

 If the entire cost of the equipment was charged to the Award, the initial Recipient may transfer title to it, provided the new Recipient has provided written documentation to the Subawards Section indicating its willingness to accept title to such equipment.
 Title will be vested in the new Recipient for the remainder of the Award period.